Term of the Moment

 Whispersync for Other Devices

-In 2009 and 2010, Amazon introduced Kindle apps for the PC, Mac, iOS and Android devices, and the Kindle Whispersync service synchronizes all of them.
-Pages are automatically bookmarked, and users pick up in one device where they last stopped in the other.
-See e-book and Mobipocket.
+In 2009 and 2010, Amazon introduced Kindle apps for the PC, Mac, iOS and Android devices, and the Kindle Whispersync service synchronizes them.
+Users pick up in one device where they last stopped in another.

 First Generation